-- 15.09.4 Full-time graduate students who have served on the CUPE 3903 bargaining team may, on the basis of such service, submit petitions for academic extensions for a total of twelve months beyond the Faculty of Graduate Studies deadlines.
+15.09.4 Full-time graduate students who have served on the CUPE 3903 bargaining team may, on the basis of such service, submit petitions for academic extensions for a total of twelve months beyond the Faculty of Graduate Studies deadlines.
 Petitions shall be submitted through the Graduate Program Directors and copied directly to the Dean.
 When considering petitions based on service on the union bargaining team, the Dean of Graduate Studies shall take into account the effect of such service upon the progress of the student's work.
 If the Dean decides not to grant such a petition, she shall state the reasons for her decision in writing, including the basis upon which she decided that the effect of such service upon the progress of the student's work was not sufficient to grant the petition to the individual with a copy to the union.
 Such a request shall not be unreasonably denied.
-Petitions of full-time graduate students which are granted shall be granted for full-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are granted shall be granted for part-time students which are g - 15.09.5 During negotiations, members of the CUPE 3903 bargaining team who have a scheduling conflict between class/group time and a bargaining session will have the cost of replacing them for the group/class time paid for by the employer.
+Petitions of full-time graduate students which are granted shall be granted for full-time status with an additional year in the priority pool and petitions of part-time students which are granted shall be granted for part-time status.

+15.09.5 During negotiations, members of the CUPE 3903 bargaining team who have a scheduling conflict between class/group time and a bargaining session will have the cost of replacing them for the group/class time paid for by the employer.